lossanna/RestoreNet/data/raw/README_rawdata.md

 	+ `NeedsItsDuplicate` = `Yes`: more than one species mentioned in a single code, so the same code has multiple lines with different species.
 	+ `DuplicateNum` = `1`, `2`, `3`, etc.: row number for duplicate rows when more than one species is mentioned in a single code.
 Marked `0` when `NeedsItsDuplicate` = `No`.
 	+ `LocationDependence` = `dependent`: Site needs to be added to code to make `Code` column.
 Unknowns are location-dependent.

+`01b_edited-species7_subplot-2x2-conflicting-info-resolved.csv`
+- List of corrected species information where `subplot` and `2x2` data varied.
+Had to write out and edit manually because for `Lifeform`, neither column was completely right.
+Also kept only `subplot` columns for the rest, because they were either identical, or I wanted to use `subplot` ones.

 ## From `01-dependency.R`